 V. SUGGESTION TO LEGISLATORS

-Eventually, these nuts will reach Nevada, and it can only be hoped that there is both a high-enough IQ, and sufficient common-sense resistence to absurdity, to prevent anyone here from drinking their kool-aid.
+Eventually, these nuts will reach Nevada, and it can only be hoped that there is both a high-enough IQ, and sufficient common-sense resistance to absurdity, to prevent anyone here from drinking their Kool-Aid.

 Nevada law guarantees equal justice under law.
 It is a cornerstone of our democratic republic that the armed services exist to protect.
 When a flag-wrapped militant shows up, demanding special privilege in the form of financially victimizing his wife and children, he should be shunned as the opportunistic reprobate that he is.